-When you think ‘bowl full of jelly we want to imagine Jolly Old Saint Nick and not our reflection in the mirror.
-Use these three calorie burning variations during your workout to burn fat, shrink fat cells and create long lean muscles.
+When you think ‘bowl full of jelly’ we want to imagine Jolly Old Saint Nick, not our reflection in the mirror.
+Use these three calorie-burning variations during your workout to burn fat, shrink fat cells and create long lean muscles.

 Cardio is a great way to burn calories and melt fat.
 Do not repeat the same mind- and body- numbing workout!
 Put an end to that tedious routine by switching your cardio up!
 You will find that doing fewer “kill yourself” sessions will actually help you get past plateaus and burn more fat than ever.
 So incorporate the easier slow paced workout twice a week, the Temp workouts 2-3 times a week, and the “Kill it” workout no more than twice a week.